g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 log_asr (Just (SRecognised text)) = "the ASR heard `" <> text <> "`"
 ```

-This will compile and run again, but, imediatly halt becauyse we're still on consuming the `hear :: SF Unit CMUSphinx4ASRE` message.
+This will compile and run again, but, immediately halt because we're still on consuming the `hear :: SF Unit CMUSphinx4ASRE` message.
 So, the last step here is to compose `hear` with `Wrap $ log_asr` and `log` and add it to the `pure` return value.

 ```purescript